 These gestures work well during the holiday season and are ideal for business partners or longtime customers.
 A short handwritten note that matches the item like, “Doing business with you is so sweet!” will make this outreach memorable.

-Wearable items with your logo are another example of something perfect to send to business partners, to a long-time patron of your business, or a donor.
+Wearable items with your logo are another direct mail example of something perfect to send to business partners, to a long-time patron of your business, or a donor.
 Company swag can include:

 Send after closing a business deal, once a customer has reached a special milestone with your business (such as subscribing to your service for a year), or receiving a generous donation.
 An added bonus?
 The recipient can wear the swag out and about, spreading the word about your business further.